 - Headmasters and managers of the above in charge of planning courses

-- Local/regional authorities deciding on financial support to non-formal learning programmes
+- Local/regional authorities deciding on financial support to non-formal learning programs.

-- Learning pathways involving students preparing for vocational careers in a range of learning experiences that enrich their school curriculum.
-Each partner team will design and implement at least 3 such scenarios in close cooperation of formal and non-formal education providers.
-The learning outcomes will be thoroughly evaluated to gather data for the main project publication.
+Learning pathways involving students preparing for vocational careers in a range of learning experiences that enrich their school curriculum.
+Each partner team designed and implemented 3 such scenarios in close cooperation with formal and non-formal education providers operating in its own territory.
+The sectors of intervention selected in Italy by Centro Machiavelli were:

 - 3D Modelling in Jewelry Making field, implemented in cooperation with the 3D Design Dept. At Metallo Nobile Jewelly School in Florence.